chris17453/ADV51-posting/source/post_so.md

 - create_invoice_from_history (will allow testing with existing invoices, giving them ned Invoice Numbers and Sales Order numbers)
 - post_to_gl2 will make any Chart of account updates

+# Notes
+- Item quantity in BKICLOC (location/part) must be >= than what the invoice needs or it will fail. this is one of the checks.

 ## SQL Code
 Below is the updated `post_so` stored procedure incorporating the required changes: